containerbuilding/cbi/README.md

 `kaniko`  | None (Google Cloud is not needed)
 `img`     | Privileged containers needs to be enabled (See [`kubernetes/community#1934`](https://github.com/kubernetes/community/pull/1934) and [Jess's blog](https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/) for the ongoing work to remove this requirement)
 `gcb`     | Requires Google Cloud service account with IAM roles, see [this section](#google-cloud-container-builder-plugin) (Your cluster does not need to be GKE or on GCE)
+`acb`     | Requires Azure service principal with IAM roles, see [this section](#azure-container-registry-build-plugin) (Your cluster does not need to be AKS or on Azure VMs)
 `s2i`     | Docker needs to be installed on the hosts (OpenShift is not needed)

 The default plugin is `docker`.